-Code Enforcement process
+Code Compliance process

 Garfield County enforces the Land Use and Development Code.
 Possible violations are reported to the Community Development Department.
 Once a possible violation is identified, the Community Development Department may utilize its enforcement officials to do an investigation to see if there is merit to the claim.